2020-2023

 4.3.3 Posting of Notices

-The Association shall have the right to post official notices of its activities on a bulletin board designated by the principal.
-The principal shall have the right to direct removal of any item, but removal shall not occur until after a meeting between the principal and an Association representative has been held.
+The Association shall have the right to post official notices of its activities on a bulletin board designated by the building administrator.
+The building administrator shall have the right to direct removal of any item, but removal shall not occur until after a meeting between the building administrator and an Association representative has been held.

 4.3.4 Use of Office Equipment